Goelksh/Goelksh/README.md

 - 👀 I’m interested in software
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on a weather station
-- 📫 Reach me at - kgksh.work@outlook.in
+- 📫 Reach me at - kshitij.goel@outlook.com

 <!---
 Goelksh/Goelksh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.